LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.28.0
+*Released*: 4 March 2025
+- withQueryModels: add onModelChange to Actions
+  - onModelChange is an action to call after a user has done something to alter the underlying data for a QueryModel e.g. delete or update rows
+- `getGridIdsFromTransactionId`: actually return strings

 ### version 6.27.0
 *Released*: 4 March 2025
 - Issue 52072: Text choice field values to handle | character within values